actiquest-dev/actiquest.github.io/README.md

 Actiq app also records your training results and convert completed training blocks into valuable rewards.
 You can earn $ACTI token through your performance exercises, hold it or exchange coins for store purchases, physical products, digital collectibles, event tickets, organize real sport events and holder ranking to access features.

 Actiq promotes an active lifestyle for its users.
 You can either hold the tokens to use in-app or cash out for profit.
 The more you practice, the more rewards you get; that is the motivation that pushes us forward to move our bodies so as to gain beneficial health improvement and control.

+### Actiq's sport coaching is goal-based, not mechanical exercise routines
+- It helps not to sabotage training and stay in a good mood, because participating in Actiq gamified trainings and quests is fun;
+- Allows to focus only on the workouts you need to win competitions;
+- Helps not to get hung up on volumes by sequentially completing individual quests in Actiq;
+- Increases workout variability;
+- Keeps athlete motivated to reach your goal with rewarded daily workouts;
+- Allows to fight off the registration bones of participation in "big" competitions by winning Actiq competitions and maintaining your position in the leaderboard.

 ---